Free Demo

 Days in accounts receivable is a key performance indicator, so it should never be overlooked and should always be prioritized.
 Remember, keeping your AR days between 30 and 40 days is important for maintaining a healthy revenue cycle.
 No matter what, never let your pending receivables go beyond 90 or 120 days because claims with such lengthy accounts receivable days are at high risk of converting into unpaid claims.
 Maintaining low AR days should be one of the top goals of your practice for better and quality performance.

-How to increase your claim rate and why does it matters?
+Clean claim rate and why does it matter?

-The “claim rate” is a vital element in RCM (Revenue Cycle Management) that shows how well you are managing your revenue cycle.
+The “claim rate” is a vital element in revenue cycle management that shows how well you are managing your revenue cycle.
 To improve the overall revenue cycle, the first thing that a practice should focus on is its clean claim rate, as claim rejections can be costly.
 The “clean claim rate” of a practice refers to the percentage of claims submitted that are error-free, complete with all necessary information, and submitted within the specified time frame.
 Every time a claim is rejected, it impacts your revenue cycle and reduces the overall income that your practice generates.
 Rejected claims increase workload and disrupt an already lengthy and complicated revenue cycle process.
 With claim payments and denials being the top concerns of the provider, it can distract the practice from providing a focus on other equally important functions.
-The process of rework and resubmission of denied claims can take up a lot of time and effort on your part and can disturb the smooth functioning of your practice.
+The process of rework and resubmission of denied claims can take up a lot of time and effort on your part and can disrupt both the smooth functioning of your practice as well as your practice’s clean claim rate.
 Therefore, it becomes important that you get the maximum number of claims accepted on the first try itself.

 So, how can the claim rate be increased?
 Here are some tips: